What is broadband?

 Instead of using telephone lines, 4G broadband routers use the same signal as your smartphone to access the internet.
 As 4G generally requires less infrastructure and therefore has more widespread availability, it has the potential to be worthwhile for people who struggle to get a good signal from their traditional ADSL/Cable internet service provider (ISP).

-How can you access 4G broadband at home?
+How can you access mobile broadband at home?

 For most people, there are three ways to access 4G broadband in your home: